 During this activity you master some basic sewing skills, gain an understanding of the complex cultural barriers that affect women in the poorest communities in the world, and learn about the environmental and social benefits of reusable sanitary products.

-The Moon Pads are taken to the remote Aboriginal community of Ampilatwatja and also occasionally distributed in Papa New Guinea—places where there is still a stigma around menstruation and these products are gratefully received.
+The Moon Pads are given to women in Indigenous communities (or to the Indigenous Health unit of Queensland Health)—places where there is still a stigma around menstruation and these products are gratefully received.

 (Note: Alternatives to this project are available, such as making comfort packs for Cairns’ homeless and needy people – just ask us)